qos-ch/logback/README.md

 Thank you for your interest in logback, the reliable, generic, fast and flexible logging library for Java.

-The Logback documentation can be found under the docs/ directory.
+The Logback documentation can be found on the [project web-site](https://logback.qos.ch/documentation.html) as well as under the docs/ folder of the logback distribution.

 #Building logback